Penthouse apartment

-A penthouse is an apartment or unit on the highest floor of an apartment building, condominium, hotel or tower.
+A penthouse is an apartment or housing unit traditionally on the highest floor of an apartment building, condominium, hotel, or tower.
 Penthouses are typically differentiated from other apartments by luxury features.
 The term 'penthouse' originally referred, and sometimes still does refer, to a separate smaller 'house' that was constructed on the roof of an apartment building.
 Architecturally it refers specifically to a structure on the roof of a building that is set back from its outer walls.
 These structures do not have to occupy the entire roof deck.
 Recently, luxury high rise apartment buildings have begun to designate multiple units on the entire top residential floor or multiple higher residential floors including the top floor as penthouse apartments, and outfit them to include ultra-luxury fixtures, finishes, and designs which are different from all other residential floors of the building.
-These penthouse apartments are not typically set back from the building’s outer walls, but are instead flush with the rest of the building and simply differ in size, luxury, and consequently price.
+These penthouse apartments are not typically set back from the building's outer walls, but are instead flush with the rest of the building and simply differ in size, luxury, and consequently price.
 High-rise buildings can also have structures known as mechanical penthouses that enclose machinery or equipment such as the drum mechanisms for an elevator.

 Etymology

 The name penthouse is derived from apentis, an Old French word meaning "attached building" or "appendage".
-The modern spelling is influenced by a 16th-century folk etymology that combines the Middle French word for "slope" (pente) with the English noun house.
+The modern spelling is influenced by a 16th-century folk etymology that combines the Middle French word for "slope" (pente) with the English noun house (the meaning at that time was "attached building with a sloping roof or awning").

 Development

 European designers and architects long recognized the potential in creating living spaces that could make use of rooftops and such setbacks.
 Penthouses first appeared in US cities in the 1920s with the exploitation of roof spaces for upscale property.
 The first recognized development was atop the Plaza Hotel overlooking Central Park in New York City in 1923.
 Its success caused a rapid development of similar luxury penthouse apartments in most major cities in the United States in the following years.

 The popularity of penthouses stemmed from the setbacks allowing for significantly larger private outdoor terrace spaces than traditional cantilevered balconies.
 Due to the desirability of having outdoor space, buildings began to be designed with setbacks that could accommodate the development of apartments and terraces on their uppermost levels.

+Especially since the 2000s there is a trend in many European cities with stringent construction regulations for monument preservation, to build penthouse apartments on top of existing older buildings.
+Attics are often excluded from monument preservation limitations and offer a way for city administrations to provide additional construction space to increase density in historic centers.

 Modern penthouses may or may not have terraces.
 Upper floor space may be divided among several apartments, or a single apartment may occupy an entire floor.
 Penthouses often have their own private access where access to any roof, terrace, and any adjacent setback is exclusively controlled.